estopinj/dam/about.md

 1. [Criteria panel ](/criteria)

-    The panel provides information on every criterion used to subset detection & attribution methods when using the framework.
+    This panel provides information on every criterion used to subset detection & attribution methods when using the framework.
 Pages follow a common documentation structure: *Definition*, *Explanation*, *Tools/rationale for helping assessment* and *Example*.

 1. [Method panel](/methods)